-Direct creator uploads · Cloudflare Stream docs
+Direct creator uploads

 Here is a demo Cloudflare Worker script which returns the one-time upload URL:

-const destination = response.headers.get('Location')
+const destination = response.headers.get('Location');

-return new Response(null, { headers: { 'Access-Control-Expose-Headers': 'Location', 'Access-Control-Allow-Headers': '*', 'Access-Control-Allow-Origin':'*', 'Location': destination } })}
+return new Response(null, { headers: { 'Access-Control-Expose-Headers': 'Location', 'Access-Control-Allow-Headers': '*', 'Access-Control-Allow-Origin': '*', 'Location': destination, }, });

-Once you have the tokenized URL, you can pass it to the tus client to begin the upload.
+Once you have an endpoint that returns the tokenized upload URL from the

+location header, you can use it by setting the tus client to make a request to your endpoint.
 For details on using a tus client, refer to the Resumable uploads with tus article.

-To test your end point which returns the tokenized URL, visit the tus codepen demo and paste your end point URL in the "Upload endpoint" field.
+Once you have built your endpoint which calls Stream and returns the tokenized URL in the location header, you can test it with this tus codepen demo.
+In the demo codepen, paste your end point URL in the

 Upload-Metadata header syntax